Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Introduction

 Previous studies have explored related scenarios in $f(Q)$ gravity.
 Ref.~\cite{Barros:2020bgg} constrained the parameters of the $Q+M\sqrt{Q}$ model using RSD data, while Refs.~\cite{Frusciante:2021sio, Atayde:2021pgb, Sakr:2024eee} combined multiple cosmological probes to obtain broader constraints on $f(Q)$ models.
+Crucially, these earlier analyses of the $\sqrt{Q}$ correction tested the $M\sqrt{Q}$ term within a single background cosmology.
 In the present work we advance these efforts in several directions.
-Firstly, we exploit the latest $f\sigma_8$ measurements from DESI Full-Shape clustering \cite{DESI:2024jxi} together with a robust compilation of RSD data to jointly constrain the $M\sqrt{Q}$ term and $\sigma_8$, thereby directly testing the hypothesis that a perturbation-only modification can reconcile LSS data with Planck-inferred clustering amplitudes.
-Secondly, we investigate the interplay between the $M\sqrt{Q}$ correction and different expansion histories by embedding the same $\sqrt{Q}$ perturbation sector into three distinct $f(Q)$ background models: (i) a model that reproduces the standard $\Lambda$CDM background, (ii) an exponential model that has been shown to alleviate the $H_0$ tension, and (iii) a quadratic model realizing quintom dynamical dark energy, motivated by recent DESI results indicating that dark energy may evolve over time \cite{DESI:2024mwx, DESI:2025zgx}.
+Firstly, we exploit the latest $f\sigma_8$ measurements from DESI Full-Shape clustering \cite{DESI:2024jxi} together with a robust compilation of RSD data.
+This leads to an improvement in statistical uncertainties relative to earlier RSD datasets and allows for a consistency check of the inferred constraints, as we jointly constrain the $M\sqrt{Q}$ term and $\sigma_8$, thereby directly testing the hypothesis that a perturbation-only modification can reconcile LSS data with Planck-inferred clustering amplitudes.
+Secondly, to test the robustness of this mechanism beyond a single-background setup, we investigate the interplay between the $M\sqrt{Q}$ correction and different expansion histories by embedding the same $\sqrt{Q}$ perturbation sector into three distinct $f(Q)$ background models: (i) a model that reproduces the standard $\Lambda$CDM background, (ii) an exponential model that has been shown to alleviate the $H_0$ tension, and (iii) a quadratic model realizing quintom dynamical dark energy, motivated by recent DESI results indicating that dark energy may evolve over time \cite{DESI:2024mwx, DESI:2025zgx}.
 This strategy allows us to assess to what extent a single perturbative degree of freedom can mitigate the $\sigma_8$ tension across qualitatively different background cosmologies.
-At the quasi-static limit on small scales, i.e. the regime relevant to our analysis, the predictions of $f(Q)$ and $f(T)$ models coincide \cite{BeltranJimenez:2017tkd, BeltranJimenez:2019tme}, thus our results also have implications for torsional modified gravity.
+Neglecting the time derivatives of the gravitational potentials and assuming $aH \ll k$, i.e. the regime relevant to our analysis, the predictions of $f(Q)$ and $f(T)$ models coincide \cite{BeltranJimenez:2017tkd, BeltranJimenez:2019tme}, thus our results also have implications for torsional modified gravity.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:the}, we review the theoretical framework of $f(Q)$ gravity and outline the perturbation theory relevant for structure growth.
 In Sec.~\ref{sec:data}, we describe the observational datasets and the fitting methodology used in our analysis.
 Sec.~\ref{sec:result} presents our parameter constraints and discusses the implications for the $\sigma_8$ tension and the role of the $M\sqrt{Q}$ term.
 Finally, Sec.~\ref{sec:conc} summarizes our conclusions and outlines possible directions for future tests.